About Lyon County

 Criminal Records

 The criminal records ecosystem in Lyon County, Kansas includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-The Lyon County Sheriff's Office and local police departments maintain these records, which are accessible to the public under the Kansas Open Records Act.
-Residents can request background checks through the Kansas Bureau of Investigation, which provides comprehensive criminal history information for individuals within the state.
+Residents can request background checks through the Kansas Bureau of Investigation, which provides full criminal history information for people within the state.

 - The bureau's services include access to statewide databases, allowing Lyon County residents to obtain detailed records for employment, licensing, and personal purposes.